Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization

 \subsection{Main task and architecture backbone}

 The main task that we address is the binary classification of input images that include tumor tissue from those without tumor.
-Inception V3 pretrained on the ImageNet~\citep{szegedy2016rethinking} is used as the backbone CNN for feature encoding.
-The parameters up to the last convolutional layer are kept frozen to avoid overfitting to the pathology images.
-The output of the CNN is passed through the GAP and the three fully connected layers as illustrated in Figure \ref{fig:architecture}.
+Inception V3 pretrained on ImageNet~\citep{szegedy2016rethinking} is used as the backbone CNN for feature encoding. {Following the observations in\citep{graziani2019visualizing},} the parameters up to the last convolutional layer are kept frozen to avoid overfitting to the pathology images\footnote{{ A total of 7,804,427 trainable parameters are used in the first block for the feature extraction with InceptionV3 as the convolutional backbone and 6,427,392 with ResNet50.
+In the second block there are 257 to 2,827 trainable parameters, depending on the number of tasks being trained jointly. }}.
+The output of the CNN is passed through the GAP and the three fully connected layers as illustrated in Figure~\ref{fig:architecture}.
 The fully connected layers have respectively 2048, 512 and 256 units.
-A dropout probability of 0.8 and L2 regularization are added to these three fully connected layers to avoid overfitting.
-The main task is the detection of patches containing tumor as a binary classification task.
+A dropout probability of 0.8 and L2 regularization are added to these three fully connected layers to avoid overfitting. {This configuration was obtained by optimizing performance only on the main task and by searching the hyperparameter space to identify the optimal dense block width, regularization strength and dropout probability.} The main task is the detection of patches containing tumor as a binary classification task.